MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-capabilities.md

 The Live Share SDK can be added to your meeting extension's `sidePanel` and `meetingStage` contexts with minimal effort.
 This page will focus on how to integrate the Live Share SDK into your app and key capabilities of the SDK.

 > [!Note]
 > At this time, only scheduled meetings are supported, and all participants must be on the meeting calendar.
-Support for other meeting types is coming soon.
+Meeting types such as, one-on-one calls, group calls, and meet now are currently not supported.

 ## Install the JavaScript SDK

-The Live Share SDK is a JavaScript package published on NPM, and can be downloaded through NPM or Yarn.
+The [Live Share SDK](https://github.com/microsoft/live-share-sdk) is a JavaScript package published on [NPM](https://www.npmjs.com/package/@microsoft/live-share), and can be downloaded through NPM or Yarn.

 **NPM**